evhub/coconut/DOCS.md

 Coconut has the ability to integrate with [MyPy](http://mypy-lang.org/) to provide optional static type-checking, including for all Coconut built-ins.

 Simply pass `--mypy` (be careful to pass it only as the last argument), use [standard Python 3 type annotation syntax](https://www.python.org/dev/peps/pep-0484/), and Coconut will take care of the rest.
 By default, Coconut compiles Python 3 type annotations into `mypy --py2` compatible type comments.
 If you want to keep the Python 3 type annotations instead, simply pass `--target 3`.

+In addition to function argument type annotation, Coconut also supports variable type annotation using the [new Python 3.6 syntax](https://www.python.org/dev/peps/pep-0526/), which compiles to `mypy --py2` compatible type comments unless `--target 3.6` is specified.

 Coconut even supports `--mypy` in the interpreter, which will intelligently scan each new line of code, in the context of previous lines, for newly-introduced MyPy errors.
 For example:
 ```coconut